AlexPeixoto/YAGBEWA/README.md

 This was implemented only as a fun side-project and has not the goal to be more than a reference.
 The code was heavily commented when it comes to odd behaviors (Like unhalting the CPU if IF register is set but IE is not).

-The code does pass all the blargg test roms and almost all the DMG-ACID2 checks (besides the 2nd window that doesn't render correctly).
+The code does pass all the blargg test roms and all the DMG-ACID2 checks.

 As for game testing I only played with Tetris and Started the 1st round of dr mario (as stated this was more of an experient, its possible that other )